BVI extending the ability to reseal foreign grants of probate and administration in the territory to numerous other jurisdictions

 Whenever consideration is given to the question of resealing, in the BVI, a grant issued by a jurisdiction in which the testator was not actually domiciled at the time of his or her death, the provisions of Rule 30 (7) of the Probate Rules may need to be considered and this is an issue on which O’Neal Webster can advise.

-When the new Resealing Act comes into force, the many shareholders of the substantial number of BVI companies in existence can take comfort from the fact that a simplified procedure may well apply to the transfer of their shares to their heirs when they pass away.
+Now that the new Resealing Act has come into force, the many shareholders of the substantial number of BVI companies in existence can take comfort from the fact that a simplified procedure may well apply to the transfer of their shares to their heirs when they pass away.
 It is nevertheless always recommended that shareholders of BVI companies should consider the establishment of a trust.
 If properly structured the establishment of a lifetime BVI trust should avoid the need to apply for a grant of representation altogether and tends to make matters much smoother, also avoiding unnecessary costs, delays and the public filings which an application for probate or letters of administration involves.
 Shareholders might be wise, in particular, to consider the establishment of a VISTA trust, since the BVI’s Virgin Islands Special Trusts Act, 2003 creates a bespoke and highly popular trust regime which enables such companies to continue to be run by the settlor (or those selected by the settlor), as directors, free from inappropriate interference by the trustee-shareholder whilst at the same time avoiding the need to apply for a grant when the settlor passes away.

-The Trust and Succession Law Review Committee of the BVI Branch of STEP the recommendations of which led to the new Resealing Act, is chaired by O’Neal Webster Partner Chris McKenzie and was formerly chaired by O’Neal Webster Managing Partner Vanessa King who still serves on the Committee.
+The Trust and Succession Law Review Committee of the BVI Branch of STEP, the recommendations of which led to the new Resealing Act, is chaired by O’Neal Webster Partner Chris McKenzie and was formerly chaired by O’Neal Webster Managing Partner Vanessa King who still serves on the Committee.
 Vanessa is also chair of the BVI Branch of STEP and was recently elected as chair of STEP’s Caribbean and Latin America Regional Committee.

 If you would like any further information about these reforms, please contact your O’Neal Webster adviser.

-The Resealing act was passed in the reign of King George VI and so it would have referred to ‘His’ Majesty’s dominions albeit that the version published in the Laws of the Virgin Islands Revised Edition 1991 refers to ‘Her’ Majesty’s dominions.
+The Resealing Act was passed in the reign of King George VI and so it would have referred to ‘His’ Majesty’s dominions albeit that the version published in the Laws of the Virgin Islands Revised Edition 1991 refers to ‘Her’ Majesty’s dominions.

 As a result of section 3(1)(a) of the Interpretation Act this definition applies to the use of this term in statutes which came into effect before or after the relevant provisions of the Interpretation Act came into effect.